ad-freiburg/winerli-2.0-final/README.md

 ### Recognize and merge

-**To run the recognizer on a file of your choice and merge the files into one, you need change to the following variables in `gantry_recognize_and_merge.def.yml`:**
+**To run the recognizer on a file of your choice and merge the files into one, you need change to the following variables in `./env/recognize-and-merge.env`:**

 - `INPUT_FILE`: This can be a wiki dump or a text/xml file.
 It should contain only text or it can be a wiki page in which case it should start with `<mediawiki>` and follow the structure of wiki pages in wiki dumps.
-This file has to be located in the `input` volume.
+This file has to be located in the `input_recognition` volume.

 - `INDEX_FILE`: If you use a wiki dump, you should put the matching index file here.
 Otherwise leave this empty.
-This file has to be located in the `input` volume.
+This file has to be located in the `input_recognition` volume.

 - `SCORING_FACTORS`: Set the scoring factors for all additional approaches as a tuple.
 If a value is smaller than 1 the approach will be disabled except for approach 4 where any value larger than 0 will enable the approach.